dotnet/docs/docs/spark/tutorials/get-started.md

 # Tutorial: Get started with .NET for Apache Spark

-This tutorial teaches you how to run a .NET for Apache Spark app using .NET Core on Windows.
+This tutorial teaches you how to run a .NET for Apache Spark app using .NET Core on Windows, MacOS, and Ubuntu.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 >
-> * Prepare your Windows environment for .NET for Apache Spark
+> * Prepare your environment for .NET for Apache Spark
 > * Write your first .NET for Apache Spark application
 > * Build and run your simple .NET for Apache Spark application